dev-cycles/contextive/src/vscode/contextive/README.md

 This extension contributes the following settings:

-* `contextive.path`: The path of the file that stores the Contextive definitions.
+* `contextive.path`: The path of the file that stores the Contextive glossary.
 Default: `.contextive/definitions.yml`

 ## Known Issues

 * The extension only activates on the presence of the `.contextive` folder in the workspace.
 If the `contextive.path` setting has been updated, the `.contextive` folder may not exist.
-(The extension will also activate on use of the `Contextive: Initialize Definitions` command.)
+(The extension will also activate on use of the `Contextive: Initialize Glossary File` command.)